51st-Vfw/DCSWaypointEditor/documentation/Avionics_Setup.md

 The initial state of the Viper in DCS when the jet is either powered up from a cold start or running following a hot start should match these requirements.

+When specifying the MFD setups, DCSWE provides an option to "only set MFD formats when they differ from the default format assignments".
+This reduces the setup time by reducing button presses; however, in this mode DCSWE is less able to handle deviations from the default setups.

 ## CMDS Programs

 There are five CMDS programs accessible through the UFC in the Viper: MAN 1 through 4